AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Nearly every SPARK 2005 feature has a |SPARK| equivalent or there is an alternative way of providing the same feature in |SPARK|.
-The only SPARK 2005 (not including RavenSPARK) features that are not needed in
-|SPARK| and do not have an alternative are:
+The only SPARK 2005 (not including RavenSPARK) features that do not have a direct alternative are:

   * the 'Always_Valid attribute;